 Cuesta College, San Luis Obispo, CA

-The following questions were asked on reading textbook chapters and previewing presentations on heat transfers.
+The following questions were asked on reading textbook chapters and previewing a presentation on heat transfers.

 Selected/edited responses are given below.